 Widow, Widower, Mother, Father, Stepmother/father, Mother/father through adoption, Foster mother/father in loco parentis, Son, Daughter, Stepson/daughter, Son/daughter by adoption, Brother, Sister, Half-brother/sister.

-This pin (see pg 457 (k)) is awarded only to the relatives of those killed in specific conflicts listed in the "Information" section on the back of DD Form 3.
-If your loved one was killed during the time period of one of these conflicts, but not in the official area of the conflict you will receive the Next of Kin Lapel Pin.
-For example, if, during Operation Iraqi Freedom, a service member was assigned to a unit in Germany and was killed in a training accident, you would not be entitled to the Gold Star Lapel Pin.
+If your loved one was killed during the time period of one of these conflicts, but not in the official area of the conflict you will receive the Next of Kin Lapel Pin, pictured top right.
+For example, if, during Operation Iraqi Freedom, a service member was assigned to a unit in Germany and was killed in a training accident, you would receive the Next of Kin Pin, not the Gold Star Lapel Pin.

 The Gold Star Lapel Pin, pictured on the right, was established by Act of Congress (Pub.
 L. 80-306) on August 1, 1947 to identify widows, parents and next of kin of service members killed in certain operations defined by the law.
 While enacted after WW II, the award authority is retroactive to WW I, and includes most subsequent conflicts.